Spirula

 Spirula spirula is a species of deep-water squid-like cephalopod mollusk.
 It is the only extant member of the genus Spirula, the family Spirulidae, and the order Spirulida.
 Because of the shape of its internal shell, it is commonly known as the ram's horn squid or the little post horn squid.
 Because the live animal has a light-emitting organ, it is also sometimes known as the tail-light squid.

 Live specimens of this cephalopod are very rarely seen because it is a deep-ocean dweller.
 The small internal shell of the species is, however, quite a familiar object to many beachcombers.
 The shell of Spirula is extremely light in weight, very buoyant, and surprisingly durable; it very commonly floats ashore onto tropical beaches (and sometimes even temperate beaches) all over the world.
 This seashell is known to shell collectors as the ram's horn shell or simply as Spirula.

+Taxonomy

+Swedish botanist Carl Linnaeus described Nautilus spirula Linnaeus, 1758 in his book Systema Naturae.
+In 1799, French naturalist Jean-Baptiste Lamarck described the genus Spirula and transferred this species to it, and Spirula spirula is the name still used today for the ram's horn squid.
+S. spirula is the only species in the monotypic genus Spirula.
+A morphometric study published in 2010 showed that shell characteristics of S. spirula vary with geography, but no subspecies or additional species were proposed.